Kiranmulawad1/AI-Funding/readme.md

 - **Scalability**: Kubernetes deployment for production use
 - **Security**: Enhanced authentication and data protection

-## 🤝 Contributing

-### Development Setup
-1. Fork the repository
-2. Create feature branch: `git checkout -b feature/your-feature`
-3. Make changes and test thoroughly
-4. Submit pull request with detailed description

-### Code Standards
-- Follow PEP 8 Python style guidelines
-- Add docstrings for all functions and classes
-- Include unit tests for new functionality
-- Update README for significant changes

 ## 📝 License

 This project is part of a Master's thesis at SRH Hochschule Heidelberg.

-**Academic Use**: Free for educational and research purposes **Commercial Use**: Contact author for licensing terms

 ## 📞 Contact & Support